yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 write down as data - the same shape as the AMD GPU rules - rather than something to derive.

+## Trackpad

+A trackpad does not announce how it is wired, but the controller it hangs off does. `data/input.toml` takes the 28 Intel I2C controller ids from VoodooI2C's README, so finding one on the PCI bus is the signal for offering VoodooI2C and VoodooI2CHID.
+Nothing decides the trackpad *is* I2C - plenty of machines have the controller and a PS/2 trackpad - so when a PS/2 device is present too, the report says so.

+The keyboard is left alone.
+Dortania is blunt about it - *"Most laptop keyboards are PS2!
+You will want to grab VoodooPS2 even if you have an I2C, USB, or SMBus trackpad"* - and the profiles here already decide that per machine, so the line is repeated as a warning rather than acted on.

+`NEXT-STEPS.txt` names the per-family plugins in the same release, the two SMBus paths for when it is not I2C at all, and the fact that some trackpads need an SSDT first - which is machine-specific and not something this can write.

+## Intel graphics framebuffer

+Dortania lists several `AAPL,ig-platform-id` per generation with a reason attached - default, recommended, headless, "1366x768 screens" - so this is a short list like the audio layouts, not an answer.
+The most likely goes in and the rest are written down.
+Headless is never the one to start with, since it means no display output.

+67 of the configs in this repository shipped `12345678` for this key, which is a placeholder rather than a real id, so replacing it is a fix; the replacement is reported as a warning so it is visible either way.

+What this deliberately does not write is framebuffer connector patches.
+A tuned laptop config carries twenty more properties - con0/con1 patches, stolenmem, fbmem - arrived at by trying.
+Generating those from a guess would look like configuration and behave like noise.

+## USB port map

+`--usb-map` takes a `UTBMap.kext` made with the USBToolBox tool, copies it in and drops `UTBDefault.kext`, which upstream is explicit about: *"it is not needed and must be removed if you choose to map"*.
+Producing the map is the tool's job, on Windows, against the real ports - not something to derive.

 ## Keeping the tables current

 Three of the data files are snapshots of other people's work, and they go stale